 I also brushed on some dry paint mix to add some color dimension to the flowers.
 While the moulds were still wet from the watery paint mixture, I dipped a small paintbrush into the dry paint mix and brushed in over parts of each flower.
 The chalky mix stuck to the wet surface and added some great texture and colour variation.
-I should note that I painted and added the dry mix while the paper clay was still wet.
+I should note that I painted and added the dry mix while the clay was still wet.
 I wanted the clay to dry with the paint on it so that the paint would seep into the clay while it was set and then they would crack together like they had aged over time.

 Adding the Flowers

 I left the painted flowers and leaves overnight to dry.
-By the next morning they were not completely dry, but enough that I was able to lay them out on the painted door and arrange them.
+By the next morning, they were not completely dry, but enough that I could lay them out on the painted door and arrange them.
 Once I had them in an order I liked, I brushed on some wood glue to the back of each and stuck them onto the wood.
 While the wood glue was drying and the door was laying flat, I finished off the leaves and flowers by adding a little bit of clear and dark wax just to highlight little bits of each one.

 A Touch of Spring